ART: Step-by-Step Guide

 • Other unforeseen circumstances may prevent any step of the procedure to be performed or prevent the establishment of a pregnancy.

-Preimplantation Genetic Diagnosis (PGD) and Preimplantation Genetic Screening (PGS) are two techniques that can be used during in vitro fertilization (IVF) procedures to test embryos for genetic disorders prior to their transfer to the uterus.
-PGD and PGS make it possible for couples or individuals with serious inherited disorders to decrease the risk of having a child who is affected by the same problem.
-Both of these techniques involve the use of the micromanipulator to remove a cell from an embryo.
-This cell is then sent to a diagnostic lab to determine the embryo’s normalcy.
-Acceptable embryos can then be transferred into the patient, decreasing her odds of having an affected child.
-PGS has also been reported to increase the pregnancy rates of some women with chromosomal disorders that result in either lower implantation rates of embryos or higher miscarriage rates.
+Preimplantation Genetic Diagnosis (PGD) and Preimplantation Genetic Testing (PGT) are two techniques that can be used during in vitro fertilization (IVF) procedures to test embryos for genetic disorders prior to their transfer to the uterus.
+PGD makes it possible for couples or individuals with serious inherited disorders to decrease the risk of having a child who is affected by the same problem.
+Both PGD and PGT involve the use of the micromanipulator to remove a cell from an embryo.
+This cell is then sent to a diagnostic lab to determine the embryo’s genetic competency.
+Acceptable embryos can then be transferred into the patient, with the goal of increasing the probability of having a successful pregnancy and decreasing her odds of having a child affected with a genetic condition.

 Step 8 - Embryo Transfer

-• After a few days of development, the best appearing embryos are selected for transfer.
+• After 2-6 days of development, the best appearing embryo(s) is selected for transfer.

 • The number chosen influences the pregnancy rate and the multiple pregnancy rate.

-• A woman’s age and the appearance of the developing embryo have the greatest influences on pregnancy outcome.
+• A woman’s age, the genetic competency, and the appearance of the developing embryo have influences on pregnancy outcome.

 • Embryos are placed in the uterine cavity with a thin tube.